Bradley Whitford biography

 In 2015 Bradley won a second Primetime Emmy Award, this time for a guest appearance on an episode of the Amazon TV series Transparent.

 Recently, he played a prominent role in the Jordan Peele directed thriller Get Out (2017), as Dean Armitage, the father of co-star Allison Williams' character.
-Bradley also will co-star in the upcoming film Megan Leavey (2017), based on the true story of a young Marine in Iraq. ~Brenden Zerihun
+Bradley also co-starred in the film Megan Leavey (2017), based on the true story of a young Marine in Iraq.
+His latest credit is a role in the 2018 drama The Post.